2005317/Jal-Drishti/README.md

-# Firebase Studio
+# Jal Drishti

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+This app is made in Next Js.
+It is a solution for the help of common problem faced by the general people in the country of groundwater depletion and the scarcity of the groundwater faced in many regions of the country.